moneyflowbeatz/bytestaffing/README.md

 # bytestaffing
-A program designed to calculate the checksum (CRC16) of packets received through requests to the server using sockets
+A dev-program designed to calculate the checksum (CRC16) of packets received through requests to the server using sockets The program is aimed at helping developers monitor data integrity when processing server requests
 ## **How you can use it?**
 First, you must issue a request to the server, transmitted in bytes.
 The host and port is specified in the following code:
 ```